desktop computer with Claim MD website on the screen

 If you’re a Practice Better user, I’m sure you’re already taking advantage of their Forms functionality to capture various types of information from your patients.

-And it is easy as can be to get your patient’s health insurance through a form!
+And it is super simple to get your patient’s health insurance through a form!

-You can either create a new form specifically for health insurance, or you can add a health insurance section to a current form (such as your new patient intake form).
+You can either create a new form specifically for health insurance details, or, you can add a health insurance section to an existing form (such as your patient intake form).

 Below, I’m creating a new form titled “Insurance Information”.
 The cross icon on the right-side panel is the one that adds a section for health insurance.